-Wear the appropriate clothing for the walk through the Archaeological Zone.
+Wear the appropriate clothing for walking through the site.

-Cap, hat or hat is the first thing you should put on before starting the tour, this, of course, you must accompany it with a sunscreen with good photoprotection and put it back on after 2 hours.
+A hat is the first thing you should put on before starting the tour, you must accompany it with a good sunscreen, and make sure to reapply after 2 hours.

-Your clothes should be comfortable, cool and preferably cover your arms and legs.
+Your clothes should be comfortable, keep you cool, and preferably cover your arms and legs.

-It is important that you follow this recommendation, breaking any of the rules within the Archaeological Zone could lead to problems with the state authorities.
-DO NOT cross the marked lines, do not mistreat any of the Mayan buildings that you see in the place.
+It is very important that you follow this recommendation, as breaking any of the rules within the archaeological zone could lead to problems with the state authorities.
+DO NOT cross the marked lines, and this includes not climbing any of the pyramids as it’s strictly forbidden.

-If you are Mexican, you get free on Sundays.
+If you are Mexican, access is free on Sundays.

 Research, find out and enjoy it.

-There are two options here: hire a guide to give you the tour and tell you everything you need to know about Chichen Itzá, or research the history of the place on your own and enjoy while discovering one of the most important legacies of the Mayan culture.
+You have two options: hire a guide to give you the tour and tell you everything you need to know about Chichen Itzá, or research the history of the place on your own and enjoy it while discovering one of the most important legacies of the Mayan culture.